UKMLA Exam: What Is The New UK Medical Licensing Assessment?

 The UKMLA will be free to sit for all UK medical school applicants.

-It is currently unclear whether students will need to pay for additional resit attempts if they do not pass the UKMLA first time.
+It is currently unclear whether students will need to pay for additional resit attempts if they do not pass the UKMLA the first time.
 This will be at the discretion of the university’s medical school.

 👉🏻 Read more: How Much Does It Cost To Study Medicine In The UK?